wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 #### expanded

-5.&emsp;Fear is always a sign of strain, [fear] arising whenever what you want conflicts with what you do.
+5. Fear is always a sign of strain, [fear] arising whenever what you want conflicts with what you do.
 ²This situation [what you want conflicts with what you do] arises in two ways: First, you can choose to do conflicting things, either simultaneously or successively.
 3This [choosing to do conflicting things] produces conflicted behA.V.I.our, which [conflicted behA.V.I.our] is intolerable to you because the part of the mind that wants to do something else is outraged.
 ⁴Second, you can behave as you think you should [behave], but without entirely wanting to do so [behave as you think you should behave].